scenevr/docs/source/element.md

 });
 ```

 The event object will include a `point` attribute which is the vector at which the player clicked on the object.
 It also has a `direction` attribute which is the direction of the ray cast out from the user to hit the element.
+It also has a `normal` attribute which is the normal of the face that was clicked.
+Finally, the `button` attribute maps to the [button mouseevent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/button).

 ### collide